-PrepareRI plans to grow a sustained system of career awareness and exploration opportunities that will enable teachers and schools to provide students multiple opportunities to gain exposure to high-skill, high-growth careers.
-Our goal is that 100% middle schools in Rhode Island will offer career awareness and exploration programming by 2020.
+PrepareRI plans to grow a sustained system of career awareness and exploration opportunities that will enable educators and schools to provide students with multiple opportunities to gain exposure to high-skill, high-growth careers.
+Our goal is that 100% of middle schools in Rhode Island will offer career awareness and exploration programming by 2020.

 Menu of Career exploration options